starvingarden/arch/README.md

     - dotfiles.sh
         - saves necessary dotfiles and pushes them to the online git repo
         - must be run from inside the arch repo
+- The installation includes printing capabilities, bluetooth, automatic recommended system maintenance, and automatic snapshots of / and /home directories.
+- The "install.sh" script will ask if you want to include the repo owners custom configurations.
+For details on what this includes, see the "custom configurations" section in the "config.sh" script

 # Usage